Moriarity-2k/CodersHub/README.md

  - [Shadcn UI](https://ui.shadcn.com/docs/installation/next).- for pre-built UI elements, accelerating development
  - [MongoDB](https://www.mongodb.com/developer/languages/javascript/nextjs-with-mongodb/), Mongoose.- document-oriented open source database
  - [TinyMCE](https://www.tiny.cloud/docs/demo/basic-example/).- An editor used for editing , answering quetions in this project

-## Features
- - Recommendation system based up on the questions you visit and answers you write .
- - Ask and answer questions.
- - Upvote and downvote questions and answers.
- - Interactive views to suggest related content.
- - View, delete, and edit your questions.
- - User profiles with personalized content.

 ## Getting Started
 1. Clone the repository: